 Admission to MCA course is based on Entrance Test and Interview.
-For preparing the final merit list, 80% weightage will be given to the score in the Entrance test and 20% weightage will be given to the score of the Interview.
+For preparing the final merit list, 85% weightage will be given to the score in the Entrance Test and 15% weightage will be given to the score of the Interview.
+The entrance examination shall be of three hours duration.
+Question paper shall be of 400 marks.
+The paper will consist of 100 Multiple Choice Questions having exactly one correct answer.
+For each correct answer 4 marks will be given and for an incorrect answer one mark will be deducted.